Business Hub

 Scope 1 emissions from companies

-The origin of the Scopes dates back to 2001, when the Greenhouse Gas Protocol (GHG) created an international standard for emissions reporting.
-Prior to the introduction of the GHG Protocol, there was no generally accepted method by which companies could quantify their contribution to climate change.
-The clear division into Scopes 1, Scope 2 and Scope 3 enables companies to present a structured and comparable method for calculating and reporting their carbon footprint.
+The scopes were introduced in 2001 with the Greenhouse Gas Protocol (GHG) to create an international standard for emissions reporting.
+Prior to the introduction of the GHG Protocol, there was no generally accepted method by which companies could measure their contribution to climate change.
+The clear division into Scope 1, Scope 2 and Scope 3 emissions provides companies with a structured and comparable method for analyzing and reporting on theircarbon footprint.
 In addition, the GHG Protocol and the scopes are the first uniform standard that is recognized by both companies and environmental organizations.

 What are Scope 1 emissions?

-Scope 1 emissions include all direct emissions from sources owned or controlled by a company.
-Direct emissions under Scope 1 include, for example
+Scope 1 emissions refer to all direct emissions from sources owned or controlled by a company.
+These include, for example:

 • Combustion systems: Emissions from heating systems that a company uses to operate its buildings and facilities.
 This also includes smaller emission sources such as emergency generators.